-Setting

-The rules that determine when the property is acquired and disposed of, and when the bright-line period is counted from (section CB 6A)

-The definition of "residential land" covered by the bright-line test (section YA 1)

-Explanation

-The existing rules that determine when property is acquired and disposed of and when the bright-line period is counted from will continue to apply.
+Setting Explanation The rules that determine when the property is acquired and disposed of, and when the bright-line period is counted from (section CB 6A) The existing rules that determine when property is acquired and disposed of and when the bright-line period is counted from will continue to apply.
 The bright-line period will not restart when a new build is added to the land.
 This is even where a commercial building is converted into new builds - the bright-line period starts when the land is first acquired, not when the land first becomes residential land.

-This includes land that has a dwelling on it, land where the owner has an arrangement to build a dwelling on the land, and bare land that may be used for erecting a dwelling under the relevant operative district plan.

-"Residential land" does not include farmland or land used predominantly as business premises (unless it is a business of
+The definition of "residential land" covered by the bright- line test (section YA 1) ntial land"an arrangement to build a dwelling on the land, and bare land that may be used for erecting a dwelling under the relevant operative "Residential land" does not include farmland or land used predominantly as business premises (unless it is a business of

+Table 3 --------- --

-44 There are exclusions for main homes, inherited property, and land transferred under settlements of relationship property - refer to sections CB 16A, CB 6A(12), FC 9, and FB 3A.
+$^{^{44}}$ There are exclusions for main homes, inherited property, and land transferred under settlements of relationship property - refer to sections CB 16A, CB 6A(12), FC 9, and FB 3A.